evg123/platformer-ge/README.md

 ### Build Instructions:
-1. From the root directory run "python src/build_mac.py" A Game directory will be created containing the binary and all assets needed.
+1. From the root directory run "python src/build_mac.py" or "python src/build_linux.py" depending on your platform
+  * A Game directory will be created containing the binary and all assets needed
+  * The linux build requires that you install several SDL packages:
+    * libsdl2-dev, libsdl2-image-dev, libsdl2-ttf-dev, libsdl2-mixer-dev
+1. Start the server with "./Game/Hopman"
-1. Run the game with "./Game/Hopman"
+1. Each player should run the game with "./Game/Hopman --server-addr <server ip address>"
+  * The server listens for connections on all interfaces
+  * Localhost (127.0.0.1) can be used for testing on the same machine the server is running on
 1. Enjoy

-Only tested on OSX 10.12
+Tested on OSX 10.12, Ubuntu 16.04 and 17.10

 #### Attributions:
 * Player sprite from https://opengameart.org/content/classic-hero